rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 incompatible with the stated goal of precisely controlling memory accesses.

 Currently, the only alternative to references in Rust is to use raw pointer types.
-Rust has a number of these, here it is proposes to use `NonNull<T>` pointer type because it encodes the non-nullness invariant of the API in code.
+Rust has a number of these, here it is proposed to use `NonNull<T>` pointer type because it encodes the non-nullness invariant of the API in code.
 Although `NonNull<T>` is often less ergonomic to manipulate than `*mut T`, the use of arbitrary self types make its ergonomics comparable in this case.